-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year Ending June 30, 2021

-Revenues and expenses for the governmental activities and business-type activities are expected to be similar for the fiscal year ending June 30, 2020 as they were for June 30, 2019.
-The Town did not increase electric rates for the June 30, 2019 fiscal year.
+Revenues and expenses for the governmental activities and business-type activities are expected to be similar for the fiscal year ending June 30, 2021 as they were for June 30, 2020 with the exception of there is no planned paving project in the governmental activities nor capital expenditures in the business-type activities.
+The Town did not increase electric rates for the June 30, 2021 fiscal year.

 The Town has appropriated fund balance in the general fund in the amount of \$54,500 to cover operating expenditures instead of transferring funds from the electric fund.
-The Town also appropriated fund balance in the electric fund in the amount of \$53,010 for the purchase of new electric meters.
+The Town also appropriated fund balance in the electric fund in the amount of \$6,100 to cover operating expenditures instead of raising rates in the current year.